QuantEcon/lecture-source-py/source/rst/about_py.rst

 .. index:
     single: SciPy

-The `SciPy <http://www.scipy.org>`_ library is built on top of NumPy and provides additional functionality
+The `SciPy <http://www.scipy.org>`_ library is built on top of NumPy and provides additional functionality.

 .. _tuple_unpacking_example: